aarmey/CV/Biosketch.md

 <!-- Briefly describe why you are well-suited for your role(s) in the project described in this application.
 The relevant factors may include aspects of your training; your previous experimental work on this specific topic or related topics; your technical expertise; your collaborators or scientific environment; and your past performance in this or related fields (you may mention specific contributions to science that are not included in Section C). -->

-I am well-suited with the requisite training and expertise to carry out the proposed project herein.
 I have a background in biological engineering, with training in applied machine learning, receptor-mediated cell signaling, and cancer.
 My research broadly applies integrated experimental and theoretical approaches to understanding the complex signaling that underlies tumor invasion and immune avoidance.
 A focus of this work is on the TAMR family of receptor tyrosine kinases, which drive tumor cell resistance, immune avoidance, and efferocytosis of phosphatidylserine-exposing debris.
 While early in my independent career, I have served as PI on a number of grants and supervised technicians, graduate students, and postdoctoral associates.

-This application, while a new undertaking within my research program, builds upon, is strongly influenced by, and is enabled by my earlier work.
-My experience with both TAMR receptor signaling and data-driven analysis of signaling networks is a critical component to the success of this project.
-Each Aim of this proposal relies on careful integration of both quantitative experiments and systems-level analysis, a hallmark of my research program.

 1. **Meyer, A.S.**^†^, A.J.M.
 Zweemer, D.A.
 Lauffenburger^†^.
 (2015).
 The AXL Receptor Is a Sensor of Ligand Spatial Heterogeneity. _Cell Systems_, 1(1):25–36.
 PMCID: PMC4520549.
 2. **Meyer, A.S.**, M.A.
 Miller, F.B.
 Gertler, D.A.
 Lauffenburger.
 (2013).
 The receptor AXL diversifies EGFR signaling and limits the response to EGFR-targeted inhibitors in triple-negative breast cancer cells. _Science Signaling_, 6(287), ra66.
 PMCID: 3947921.